garciart/network-automation/exercises/README.md

 rtt min/avg/max/mdev = 8.315/13.020/27.012/8.078 ms
 ```

-Go back to your Python Terminal.
+Go back to your **Python Terminal**.
 Your child process is running Telnet; it cannot run Bash at the same time.
 We have two choices: we can create a new Bash child process, or we can use Pexpect's ```run``` command.
-A child process is overkill for conducting a ping; use ```run``` instead:
+A child process is overkill for conducting a "ping"; use Pexpect's ```run``` command instead:

 ```
 command_output, exitstatus = pexpect.run('ping -c 4 192.168.1.30', withexitstatus=True)